Adaptive Incremental Mixture Markov chain Monte Carlo: Discussion

-We have introduced AIMM, a novel adaptive Markov chain Monte Carlo method to sample from challenging distributions.
-We show theoretically that this algorithm samples from the ergodic distribution of interest and we illustrate its performance in a variety of challenging sampling scenarios.
 Compared to other existing adaptive MCMC methods, AIMM needs less prior knowledge of the target.
 Its strategy of incrementing an initial naive proposal distribution with Gaussian kernels leads to a fully adaptive exploration of the state space.
 Conversely, we have shown that in some examples the adaptiveness of some other MCMC samplers may be compromised when an unwise choice of parametric family for the proposal kernel is made.
 The performance of AIMM depends strongly on the threshold $\Wst$ which controls the adaptation rate.
 This parameter should be set according to the computational budget available.
 Based on our simulations, AIMM consistently yielded the best tradeoff between fast convergence and low variance.

 The adaptive design of AIMM was inspired by Incremental Mixture Importance Sampling (IMIS) \citep{raftery2010}.
 IMIS iteratively samples and weights particles according to a sequence of importance distributions that adapt over time.
 The adaptation strategy is similar to that in AIMM: given a population of weighted particles, the next batch of particles is simulated by a Gaussian kernel centered at the particle having the largest importance weight.
-Even though IMIS and AIMM are structurally different and comparing them is difficult, the computational efficiency of IMIS suffers from the fact that, at each iteration, the whole population of particles must be reweighted in order to maintain the consistency of the importance sampling estimator.
-By contrast, at each transition, AIMM evaluates only the importance weight of the proposed new state.
-However, since IMIS calculates the importance weight of large batches of particles, it acquires a knowledge of the state space much quicker than AIMM which accepts/rejects one particle at a time.
+However IMIS and AIMM are structurally different since the former is an adaptive importance sampling method while the latter is an adaptive MCMC algorithm.
+Comparing them on a fair basis is difficult.
+In particular, the Effective Sample Size estimators for the two methods stem from different approximations.
+The computational efficiency of IMIS suffers from the fact that, at each iteration, the whole population of particles must be reweighted in order to maintain the consistency of the importance sampling estimator.
+By contrast, at each transition, AIMM evaluates only the importance weight of the new proposed state.
+However, since IMIS calculates the importance weight of large batches of particles, it acquires a knowledge of the state space more quickly than AIMM which accepts/rejects one particle at a time.